 Codiak BioSciences | Exosome Therapy

-However, the success of Codiak BioSciences is very promising, because the company is developing a unique platform to utilize exosomes as therapeutics.
-The company was founded in late 2016 when the MD Anderson Cancer Center joined together with two venture capital firms and co-founder Dr. Eric Lander to launch the company, with $80 million in series A and B financing.
+Founded in 2015, Codiak was formed when the MD Anderson Cancer Center joined with two venture capital firms and co-founder Dr. Eric Lander to launch the company, with $80 million in series A and B financing.

 ExCoBio, Inc. | Anti-Aging Exosome Treatment